Gas Station (TypeScript)

 This Move script has the sender give the secondary signer 100 Octa in exchange for 200 Octa - not fair!
 For more guidance on how to run a multi-agent transaction see here, and for guidance on running Move scripts see here.

-Generating an account for testing
+Generating funded accounts for testing

 // ****